Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Results and discussion

 The phonon dispersion is presented in Fig.~\ref{fig:Silicon_RPA_dispersion}.
 Similarly to diamond, it has been acquired using the forces on a [222] supercell.
-A 4$\times$4$\times$4 grid was considered for both PBE and PBE0(29\%).
-For RPA[PBE] we used a 3$\times$3$\times$3 sampling.
-At this sampling, the $\G$-mode agrees, within 2~cm$^{-1}$, with our fully converged total-energy finite difference calculation above.
-Going from 2$\times$2$\times$2 to 3$\times$3$\times$3 resulted in very small changes, mainly around the $L$-point and for the first acoustic branch around the $X$-point.
-We are, therefore, confident that the phonon dispersion is converged in RPA[PBE] with a 3$\times$3$\times$3 grid on the supercell.
+A 4$\times$4$\times$4 $\mathbf{k}$-point grid was considered for both PBE and PBE0(29\%).
+For RPA[PBE], we used a 3$\times$3$\times$3 sampling.
+At this sampling, the $\G$-mode agrees, within 2~cm$^{-1}$, with our fully converged total energy finite difference calculation presented above.
+Going from 2$\times$2$\times$2 to 3$\times$3$\times$3 resulted in very small changes in the dispersion plot, mainly around the L-point and for the first acoustic branch around the X-point.
+We are, therefore, confident that the phonon dispersion, in the vicinity of the high-symmetry $\mathbf{q}$-points, is converged in RPA[PBE] with a 3$\times$3$\times$3 grid on the supercell.

 Finally, we have investigated the diamond phase of germanium.
 This material has a small indirect gap of 0.66 eV \cite{doi:10.1021/jacs.8b03503}.
-At the optimized lattice parameter PBE predicts a band overlap.
-At the experimental lattice parameter (5.6575~\!\AA~\cite{straumanis1952LatticeParametersCoefficients}) a small gap opens ($<$0.1 eV).
+At the optimized lattice parameter, PBE predicts a band overlap, but at the experimental lattice parameter (5.6575~\!\AA~\cite{straumanis1952LatticeParametersCoefficients}), a small gap opens ($<$0.1 eV).
 Including a fraction of exact-exchange opens the gap further.
-Due to the change in nature of the ground state we expect larger effects of self-consistency in Ge.
-Indeed, evaluating EXX on top of PBE orbitals leads to slow and irregular convergence.
-This behavior is strongly improved evaluating EXX on top of a hybrid PBE0 functional.
-To be precise, we optimized a PBE0$\a$ functional using RPA, resulting in 33\% of exact exchange.
-The OEP(33\%) KS gap is 0.32 eV, which agrees well with the self-consistent RPA gap of 0.28 eV.
+Due to the change in nature of the ground state, we expect larger effects of self-consistency in Ge.
+Indeed, evaluating EXX on top of PBE orbitals leads to a slow and irregular convergence.
+This behavior is strongly improved by evaluating EXX on top of a hybrid PBE0 functional.
+In order to find a starting point that gives a density close to self-consistent RPA, we optimized the PBE0$\a$ functional using RPA, resulting in 33\% of exact exchange.
+The corresponding OEP(33\%) method, abbreviation of OEP-PBE0(33\%), yields a KS gap of 0.32 eV, which agrees well with the self-consistent RPA gap of 0.28 eV.